Unique Nature: A completely intact ecosystem that is rare in the world

 Protection Against Forest Fires

-Hotel Rio Perdido maintains direct contact with the local and federal firefighting bureaus and the executive branch of government overseeing forest fires.
+Rio Perdido maintains direct contact with the local and federal firefighting bureaus and the executive branch of government overseeing forest fires.

 Intolerant to Illegal Hunting